Foard County License Hearing Guide

 • Classes/Programs That Must Be Completed: You may be required to complete a DUI education program or other court-ordered programs.

-Foard DMV Offices
+Foard County DMV Offices

 Since Foard County has a very small population, there may not be a dedicated DPS office directly within the county.
 The nearest DPS offices are likely located in neighboring counties.
 Contact the Texas DPS directly to confirm the closest location and operating hours.
-You can search online at the Texas DPS website (www.dps.texas.gov) for the nearest driver's license office.
+You can search at the Texas DPS website (www.dps.texas.gov) for the nearest driver's license office.

 Special Programs